James Madison University College of Business: Academic program

 Each student majoring in one of the college's fields must take a core set of classes referred to as the Bachelor of Business Administration Core.
-At the end of their sophomore year, students apply for admission into the College of Business.
-Admission into the college is competitive and students must achieve a 2.7 grade point average in the COB prerequisite courses to be considered for admission.
-These classes are taken throughout the student's career culminating in a course called COB 300, which is a 12-credit integrated class where the student connects the fundamentals of business in four functional areas: management, marketing, operations, and finance.
+At the end of sophomore year, students apply for admission into the College of Business.
+Admission into the college is competitive and each student must achieve a 2.7 grade point average in the COB prerequisite courses to be considered for admission.
+These classes are taken throughout the student's career, culminating in a course called COB 300, which is a 12-credit integrated class where the student connects the fundamentals of business in four functional areas: management, marketing, operations, and finance.
 Students are separated into groups for the task of creating a business plan for a business they create.
-The grade on the business plan factors into the student's final grades in all four COB 300 courses.
-The program prides itself on having a "no entitlement mentality" that provides students with "a dose of a practical business environment."
+The grade on the business plan factors into each student's final grades in all four COB 300 courses.
+The program maintains a "no entitlement mentality" that provides students with "a dose of a practical business environment."